About Working with Global High Participants in Your Groups

 Summary

 The global high participants in your groups are interesting and complex humans who have a lot to offer.
-If your program is not intentionally designed to be safe and welcoming for these folks, most likely they are not feeling unnecessarily unsafe or uncomfortable in your group.
+If your program is not intentionally designed to be safe and welcoming for these folks, most likely they are feeling unnecessarily unsafe, unwelcome or uncomfortable in your group.
 Some thoughtful adjustments can increase the comfort and learning of these members and can support the comfort and learning of your entire group.

 Thank you for considering these ideas.
 I welcome any suggestions or feedback on this content.